Build This Now

 Builder-Validator Agent Teams

-Pair a builder agent with a read-only validator so every sub-agent output gets a second set of eyes before you ship it.
+Pair a builder agent with a read-only validator in Claude Code.
+Task 2 blocks on Task 1 via addBlockedBy, so every sub-agent output gets a second set of eyes.

 Problem: Parallel Claude Code agents are fast.
 Without clear roles, though, they hand back uneven output and you end up checking every line yourself.
 What you want is agents that grade each other's work.